The 80 Yard Run

 "The 80 Yard Run" is an American television play broadcast on January 16, 1958, as part of the second season of the CBS television series Playhouse 90.
 Paul Newman and Joanne Woodward co-starred.
 Franklin Schaffner directed, and David Shaw wrote the teleplay as an adaptation of a story written by his brother Irwin Shaw.

 Plot

 A college freshman, Christian Darling, runs 80 yards for a touchdown to establish himself as a star.
 His girlfriend, Louise, is a rich and beautiful girl.
 The two marry, but Christian's football career falters after an injury.
 Louise's career working at a magazine is very successful.
 Christian is frustrated by his inability to support Louise, and the marriage fails.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.